santhosh2410/MSD-Analysis/README.md

 # MSD-Analysis
-It's an analysis about MS Dhoni is still good enough to bat ?
+It's an analysis wheather MS Dhoni is still good enough to bat ?